gelsogrove/shopME/finalproject-AG/finalproget.md

 ### **0.2.
 ShopMe**

 ### **0.3.
 Brief project description:**
 ShopMe is a multilingual SaaS platform (Italian, English, Spanish) that turns WhatsApp into a complete sales channel.
 Customers can create smart chatbots, manage products, receive orders, and send invoices to their clients without any technical skills.
-Our AI technology automates customer-care responses, manages push notifications, and offers a 24/7 conversational shopping experience, all directly in the world's most popular messaging app.
+Our AI technology automates customer-care responses, manages push notifications, and offers a 24/7 conversational shopping experience, all directly to Whatsapp  the world's most popular messaging app

 ### **0.4.
 Project URL:**
 *Not available*